 Colorado Springs homeowners with a half-finished deck call on Garth to complete the job and deliver the deck of their dreams.
 James leads the build on the 1,800-square foot dream deck that includes a huge four-season room with a skylight, an outdoor kitchen, three fire features, ornamental steel railings and a custom 7-foot wide spiral staircase.
 To complete the project, Garth will need to cut down three beloved 40-foot pines, which makes the homeowners a bit apprehensive.
 Will the ultimate deck be worth the sacrifice?

-The Mega Decks crew is faced with the most difficult task to date, delivering side-by-side penthouse decks to neighboring couples in a historic Denver, Colorado, high-rise.
+The Mega Decks crew is faced with their most difficult task to date, delivering side-by-side penthouse decks to neighboring couples in a historic Denver, Colorado, high-rise.
 The only way to get building materials to the rooftop of the 6-story building is with a crane, and the build team scrambles to carve out space amid multiple crane deliveries.
-In the end, the crew completes $500k Mega Decks complete with indoor/outdoor rooms, top-of-the line grill stations, an Alaskan cedar hot tub and a 180-square-foot artificial lawn on a penthouse rooftop.
+In the end, the crew completes $500k Mega Decks complete with indoor/outdoor rooms, top-of-the-line grill stations, an Alaskan cedar hot tub and a 180-square-foot artificial lawn on a penthouse rooftop.

 Garth travels to the Lone Star State to build its first mega deck.
 Following the mantra "Everything's bigger in Texas," Garth unifies a disjointed patio, doubling the floor space and quadrupling the covered living area.
 The $325,000 deck is finished with fire pits, a swim spa and a mesquite bar top.